Last updated on January 23, 2024

 The Italy American Chamber of Commerce West, IACCW brings the real Italy to the United States through various programs that include the Taste of Italy Roadshow and the Extraordinary Italian Taste.
 Tastings include the pairing of authentic Italian food and wine.
-One will find that the Italy Chamber has us explore the developments of Italian food innovation yet at the same time maintains the classical or more traditional approach.
-LA Wine Writers had the opportunity to discover this Italian organization, the wines of Veneto Hills and wineries represented by Vino Direct at a fabulous tasting luncheon prepared by Executive Chef David Vilchez at Café Del Rey in Marina Del Rey.
+One will find that the Italy American Chamber has us explore the developments of Italian food innovation yet at the same time maintains the classical or more traditional approach.
+LA Wine Writers had the opportunity to discover this Italian organization, the wines of Veneto Hills, and wineries represented by Vino Direct at a fabulous tasting luncheon prepared by Executive Chef David Vilchez at Café Del Rey in Marina Del Rey.

 Like Parmigiano-Reggiano, a style of wine and/or a varietal can fall into a designated classification known as a DOC or a DOCG.
-Each designation varies based on the region, its regulations and the quality of the wine.
+Each designation varies based on the region, its regulations, and the quality of the wine.

 We sampled two of the Proseccos.
 The Conegliano Valdobbiadene Prosecco Superiore Spumante Brut DOCG and the Conegliano Valdobbiadene Prosecco Superiore Spumante Extra Dry DOCG.
-For most people it is natural to think that the extra dry would be the dryer of the two but this is a false conception because the Brut is actually dryer while the Extra Dry although dry is a bit sweeter.
+For most people, it is natural to think that the Extra Dry would be the dryer of the two, but this is a false conception because the Brut is actually dryer while the Extra Dry, although dry, is a bit sweeter.
 It was the Brut that I favored because it was a bit different than your typical Prosecco.
-There was a heavier more viscous quality to this Prosecco that I rather enjoyed.
+There was a heavier, more viscous quality to this Prosecco that I rather enjoyed.
 This Prosecco is straw in color.
-It is bright with flavors of lemon, apple and brioche.
+It is bright with flavors of lemon, apple, and brioche.
 I would describe it as a full-bodied Prosecco.

+A light blue label symbolizes the freshness of La Montina Saten.
+The sparkling wine is created from 100% Chardonnay.
+One finds a silky, very bubbly quality to the wine.
 The Saten was paired with a marvelous first course of Salmon and Albacore Tartare with dried Cranberries and a pomegranate Vinaigrette.
-The light almost fluffy texture of the tartare with the tartness of the cranberry and pomegranate was superb with the refreshing Franciacorta.
-This was not only the most interesting and creative dish of the luncheon but also was wonderfully executed and thought out as it each complimented each other.
+The light, almost fluffy texture of the tartare with the tartness of the cranberry and pomegranate was superb with the refreshing Franciacorta.
+This was not only the most interesting and creative dish of the luncheon but also was wonderfully executed and thought out as it each complimented the other.

 The 2009 Rosé Millesimato Extra Brut followed the Saten.
 The Millesimato has very subtle aromas and combines 85% Pinot Noir with Chardonnay.
-It was paired with a Winter Green Flatbread of endive, spinach, frisee, buratta and basil vinaigrette.
+It was paired with a Winter Green Flatbread of endive, spinach, frisee, burrata, and basil vinaigrette.

 For those living in Los Angeles discovering the Italy American Chamber of Commerce, West opens an opportunity to discover the real Italy through various events and tastings offered monthly.
 For those of us at LA Wine Writers, it opened a new door in our exploration of wine throughout the world.